Omkar-Sutar-exe/Omkar-Sutar-exe/README.md

 ## Recent Activity

-- Created a new repository for my profile on July 12, 2025.
 - Committed changes to my personal profile repository.
 - Engaged with the GitHub community through various activities.
 🔗 [View my activity](https://github.com/Omkar-Sutar-exe/events)